 I am currently undertaking further post graduate papers toward a Diploma in Supervision in the Social Services.
 Professional development has included training in: Mindfulness, Acceptance Commitment Therapy, Domestic Violence, Risk Management and Trauma.

-As an accredited DAPAANZ supervisor, I am available to provide supervision for: drug and alcohol practitioners, counsellors, health professionals, youth workers, and community workers.
-I provide a mobile supervision practice, and will travel to meet with you in your workplace.
-Alternatively you can have supervision in my counselling room/s if you prefer to do so.
-Supervision can be undertaken individually or in groups.
+As an accredited DAPAANZ supervisor, and a registered member of NZAC, I am available to provide supervision for: drug and alcohol practitioners, counsellors, health professionals, youth workers, and community workers.
+You can have supervision in my comfortable counselling room or by Skype.
+Supervision ca n be undertaken individually or in groups.

 I am passionate about keeping myself and supervisees' up-to-date and working in an innovative way, within best practice guidelines.
 This can be done through: professional development; e-learning; research; self directed learning through reading, workshops, video clips, TED talks and/or attending conferences.

 “A dynamic supervision relationship that promotes safe and ethical practice, and supports best practice.
 This is done with an understanding of the context in which the work and the supervision occurs; the supervisee’s affiliations or memberships; and the supervisee's level of development; as these are fundamental for professional growth to occur”